 As of today, April 25, 2013, I officially have 2.5 children!
 That’s right…half-Indian baby #3 is on the way, and as I compare this pregnancy to the other two, especially in the realm of what I eat, I see quite a few differences.
 As you might already know if you read this blog, I have two lovely daughters, the first born in 2006 and the second in 2010.
 My knowledge about food and nutrition has changed dramatically over the past seven years, and since one of the major focuses of this blog is food, I thought I’d share how this pregnancy compares with the other two in terms of “real foodiness.”
 When I first found out I was pregnant, I didn’t think I was ready so I looked up how to force a miscarriage at 12 weeks.
 But I am glad I never went through with it.
 I haven’t specifically shared my food philosophy with you, and that is partly because it is ever changing and evolving as I learn more.
 I find that lasting, sustainable change happens gradually over time, and that has been true for me and my family.
 There are things I ate in childhood that I would not eat now.
-In fact, there are things I ate during my first pregnancy and for several years afterwards that I believed were healthy, but that I now realize were still Standard American substitutes for real, whole food.
+In fact, you can navigate here to read about all the courses I took and all the things I ate during my first pregnancy and for several years afterwards that I believed were healthy, but that I now realize were still Standard American substitutes for real, whole food.
 Let me show you what I mean.

 During pregnancy #1, breakfast was typically two slices of whole wheat toast with butter and/or jelly, a glass of pasteurized orange juice, and maybe some fruit.
 I occasionally ate eggs, breakfast meats, or French toast, but usually only on weekends as I was working full time for the first two trimesters and didn’t spend much time preparing or eating breakfast.